-The singer-songwriter genre has, as implied earlier, no fixed rules in regards of progressions.
-In some songs there are few chords and changes and instead the focus is on the singers' expressions.
-Like in Kris Kristofferson’s "Help Me Make It Throught The Night" and Bob Dylan’s "Girl From the North Country".
+The singer-songwriter genre has, as implied earlier, no fixed rules regarding progressions.
+In some songs there are few chords changes and instead lays the focus on the singers' expressions.
+Like in Kris Kristofferson’s "Help Me Make It Throught The Night" or Bob Dylan’s "Girl From the North Country".

 Beside the choice of chords and progressions you could also create interest by some of the following methods: